gpjmartin/fs1/SQLInsights/README.md

             completed_queries</br>
             usage_metrics</br>

-Some examples - You will likely need to change the catalog name to match the Insights Database:</br>
+Some examples - You will likely need to change the catalog name to match the Insights Database.</br> The below exampels assume the backend database and schema is "postgres"."public":</br>
 </br>
 Check Active Environment:</br>